The Basics of Resin Drying

 The extent to which moisture affects the quality of a molded or extruded part is determined by the specific plastic resin being processed and the intended purpose of the part.
 Regardless, it is highly probable that improper or incomplete drying of the raw material will create problems, whether during processing or when the product is in use, or worse - both.

-The following topics to the left under "Drying Basics" help form a guide to understanding the basics of dehumidifying plastics material as well as the esthetic and performance issues that present from improper drying.
+We use the topics below to help form a guide to understanding the basics of dehumidifying plastic materials as well as the esthetic and performance issues that present from improper drying.